 Good housekeeping and proper organization will eliminate most of the slip, trip, and fall hazards.
 A laydown area that is organized and kept up will also help eliminate the struck-by accidents that could happen with workers and objects.

-Organization Tips For A Laydown Area
+Organization Best Practices For Laydown Yards

 Most of the time, a foreman or supervisor has already organized a laydown area and has it set up the way it will work for the job site.
 However, it is essential that all the workers maintain the organization.